on Monday, October 24, 2022

 Ensure Your Pet Is Properly Identified

 Even when precautions are taken, sometimes our pets find a way to dart out the door.
-In case your pet accidentally gets out, an ID with the pet’s name and your phone number betters the chances of your pet being returned to you.
+If you might be opening your front door frequently, try to keep your pet in a closed bedroom or crate.
+In case your pet accidentally gets out, an ID with the pet’s name and your phone number increases the chances of your pet being returned to you.

 Make sure the phone number on your pet’s ID tag is one that you can most-easily be reached at, and that all information is current and accurate.

-Microchipping your pet also betters the chances of your pet being returned home.
+Microchipping your pet also increase the chances of your pet being returned home.

-Microchipping can be done by your local veterinarian.
+Microchipping can be done at the ARL or by your local veterinarian.
 The microchip is inserted under your pet’s skin with a needle.
 Once you register your pet’s chip, it will be entered into a database, so when your pet’s chip is scanned at a shelter or veterinarian’s office, they’ll be able to contact you.

 It’s also important that the information associated with your pet’s microchip is current and accurate.
 If you move or change your phone number, be sure you update your pet’s microchip profile.